fyasmine/Student_Roster/README.md

 # Student_Roster
 WGU school project.

-Displays information on students and checks for invalid emails.
+Displays information on students, checks for invalid emails, calculate student's average days in course, find students in program, and delete student.

 ### Features:
 -  Display all information for students in list